EuichanJeong/4x4-6T-SRAM-LTspice/README.md

 ## Design Iterations and Debugging

-Several design iterations were required while scaling the circuit from a single SRAM cell to the final array.
+Several design iterations were required while scaling the circuit from a single SRAM cell to the final 4×4 array.

 ### SRAM Cell Simplification

 The original test circuit contained additional circuitry used during early experiments.
-Before creating the hierarchical SRAM block, the design was reduced to the core six-transistor storage cell.
+Before creating the hierarchical SRAM block, the design was reduced to the core six-transistor SRAM storage cell.

-This helped separate the SRAM storage element from external test and peripheral circuitry.
+This separated the SRAM storage element from external test circuitry.

 ### Bitline Organization

-During early array construction, the bitline connections were initially organized incorrectly.
+During early array construction, the bitlines were initially organized incorrectly.

 The final structure was corrected so that: